Writing Learning Stories

 Effects of Learning Stories

 I created a 10-week college course on Learning Stories that enabled me to gather information about the effects of learning stories on various audiences.
+This is what participants in those courses said.

 Effect of Learning Stories on the Writer